 -Durable funding to ensure access to culturally sensitive reproductive health care and abortion providers in our black and brown, immigrant, and other vulnerable & underserved communities, with expanded language access.

 I believe that women have the right to control their own bodies and that government, other than protecting and expanding that right, should stay out of it.
-Comprehensive reproductive healthcare services should be available on demand and without apology.

 Despite some gains in recent decades, more than 1 in 3 LGBTQ+ Americans still face discrimination in their everyday lives and the number rises to more than 4 in 5 for transgender individuals.
 Our community is home to many LGBTQ+ individuals.
 Recognizing that members of the LGBTQ+ community are four times more likely to be victims of violent crimes, we must do more to ensure that all of our neighbors feel safe and accepted.

 Our state has a fast-growing senior population.
 Almost 1 in 6 Illinoisans is 60 or older.
 All senior citizens deserve to live in dignity after retirement and everyone with a disability needs security.
+The 13th House District has one of the largest concentration of senior citizens in Illinois.

 - Updating our senior care facilities like nursing homes and assisted living facilities to meet the needs of our growing senior population;